-We have two special blocks of Chardonnay that come from vineyards in the Awatere Valley, Renwick and Brancott Valleys.
+We have three special blocks of Chardonnay that come from vineyards in the Awatere Valley, Renwick and Brancott Valleys.

 The fashion for Chardonnay used to be the big, buttery, oaky wine.
 Do we care for fashion?
 Pah!
 This is a wine that is fresh and has great fruit flavours that expresses the vineyard without the winemaker’s boots stamping all over it.

 The wine is pale straw in colour.
 Fragrant citrus, baked pear and stone fruit aromas are layered over spicy notes and a hint of smokey oak.
 The partial wild & malolactic fermentations along with the extended lees maturation in barrel have added complexity and texture to the wine.
 Smooth and round on the palate with a lovely balance of minerality.
 Flavours of stonefruits, nougat and citrus are enhanced with well integrated oak and refined acid.